blobaa/bba-did-method-specification/docs/markdown/spec.md

 It complies with the latest version (W3C Working Draft 31 July 2020) of the generic [DID specification](https://www.w3.org/TR/2020/WD-did-core-20200731/) as specified by the [W3C Credentials Community Group](https://www.w3.org/community/credentials/).

-A reference implementation handling `bba` CRUD functions is provided in form of the [bba-did-method-handler-ts](https://github.com/blobaa/bba-did-method-handler-ts) library.
+A reference implementation handling the `bba` CRUD functions is provided in form of the [bba-did-method-handler-ts](https://github.com/blobaa/bba-did-method-handler-ts) project.

 ## Version